The Big Lebowski: Use as social and political analysis

-The film has been used as a tool for analysis on a number of issues.
+The Big Lebowski has been interpreted from a variety of social and political perspectives by academics and pundits.

 In September 2008, Slate published an article that interpreted The Big Lebowski as a political critique.
 The center piece of this viewpoint was that Walter Sobchak is "a neocon," citing the film's references to then President George H. W. Bush and the first Gulf War.
+The article says Sobchak's aggressive and impulsive attitude, which always results in catastrophe, is an allegory of neoconservative foreign policy and its supposed consequences.

 A journal article by Brian Wall, published in the feminist journal Camera Obscura, uses the film to explain Karl Marx's commodity fetishism and the feminist consequences of sexual fetishism.

-In That Rug Really Tied the Room Together, first published in 2001, Joseph Natoli argues that The Dude represents a counter narrative to the post-Reaganomic entrepreneurial rush for "return on investment" on display in such films as Jerry Maguire and Forrest Gump.
+In That Rug Really Tied the Room Together, first published in 2001, Joseph Natoli argues that the Dude represents a counter narrative to the post-Reaganomic entrepreneurial rush for "return on investment" on display in such films as Jerry Maguire and Forrest Gump.

-It has been used as a carnivalesque critique of society, as an analysis on war and ethics, as a narrative on mass communication and US militarism and other issues.
+The movie has been interpreted as carnivalesque critique of society, as an analysis on war and ethics, as a narrative on mass communication and US militarism and other issues.